 Your kiln may have a traveled a long way to get to you and on rare occasion, freight damage may occur.
 Inspect your kiln for any obvious physical damage when you unpack the kiln.
 Minor imperfections in the brick are normal and expected, large cracks and broken out chunks are not.
-If you notice damage to your kiln or any missing items call Skutt at 1-866-858-0588.
+If you notice damage to your kiln or any missing items call your Skutt Distributor right away.
 Be sure to have your kiln's serial number on hand.
 This is located on the side of the control box.
-A Skutt technician will walk you through the process of repairing or replacing your kiln.
-If a return is required you will need to re-pack the kiln using the original packing materials and return it along with your receipt for the product.